 How Long Does a Detox From Alcohol Take?

 The exact length of a detox can vary from one patient to the next.
 On average, it can take anywhere from five to eight days.
+What happens during alcohol detox depends to an extent on each person’s unique situation.

 There’s an approximate timeline that most patients follow while completing a detox.
 About 10 hours after starting the detox, it’s normal to start experiencing some mild withdrawal symptoms.
 These generally increase in intensity about 24 hours into the process.